PBiLoss: Popularity-Aware Regularization to Improve Fairness in Graph-Based Recommender Systems: Introduction

 \section{Introduction}

-Recommender systems play a critical role in modern digital platforms, improving user engagement and satisfaction across a variety of applications, including social networks, streaming services, and e-commerce platforms.
-By leveraging extensive user–item interactions and auxiliary information, these systems aim to deliver personalized recommendations that align with individual user preferences and behavioral patterns \cite{DBLP:reference/sp/2022rsh, DBLP:journals/csur/ZhangYST19}.
-However, despite their success and widespread application, a persistent issue undermines their fairness and overall effectiveness: \emph{popularity bias}.
-This phenomenon occurs when popular items—typically characterized by high interaction counts—are disproportionately recommended, overshadowing long-tail items that, while less popular, may be highly relevant to individual users.
-Consequently, users are often exposed to a narrow subset of items, which limits content diversity, reinforces existing popularity trends, and marginalizes providers of niche or emerging content, raising significant fairness and exposure concerns \cite{DBLP:conf/kdd/HajianBC16,DBLP:journals/umuai/AbdollahpouriAB20}.

-The challenge of popularity bias is particularly acute in graph-based recommender systems, such as LightGCN~\cite{DBLP:conf/sigir/0001DWLZ020}, which have risen to prominence due to their effectiveness in modeling complex user–item interactions.
-These systems exploit the structure of user–item graphs to propagate preference signals and improve recommendation quality.
-However, the graph signal propagation mechanism inherently amplifies existing popularity trends in the data, leading to a feedback loop where popular items receive increasing exposure while less popular items are further marginalized \cite{DBLP:conf/icdm/RenW0GLF22}.
+Recommender systems play a critical role in modern digital platforms, improving user engagement and satisfaction across a wide range of applications, including social networks, streaming services, and e-commerce platforms.
+By leveraging large-scale user-item interaction data and auxiliary information, these systems aim to provide personalized recommendations that align with individual user preferences and behavioral patterns \cite{DBLP:reference/sp/2022rsh, DBLP:journals/csur/ZhangYST19}.
+Despite their effectiveness and widespread adoption, recommender systems suffer from a persistent fairness-related issue known as \emph{popularity bias}, where popular items---typically characterized by high interaction counts---are disproportionately recommended.
+As a result, long-tail items---although potentially highly relevant---receive limited exposure, reducing recommendation diversity, reinforcing existing popularity trends, and raising concerns regarding fairness, personalization, and provider exposure \cite{DBLP:conf/kdd/HajianBC16,DBLP:journals/umuai/AbdollahpouriAB20}.
+Popularity bias is particularly pronounced in graph-based recommender systems such as LightGCN \cite{DBLP:conf/sigir/0001DWLZ020}, which model user-item interactions as graphs and rely on message passing to propagate preference signals.
+While effective for capturing collaborative signals, graph propagation inherently amplifies dominant interaction patterns, creating a feedback loop that further boosts popular items while marginalizing less popular items \cite{DBLP:conf/icdm/RenW0GLF22}.
 This imbalance not only compromises the fairness of the recommendations but can also adversely affect user satisfaction by preventing the discovery of novel or niche content.